 Requests must be made using the Request to Interrupt Studies Form.
 You can request one in Advice Zone Online.
 You will receive guidance notes with the form.
 Please read these carefully and make sure you complete all of the sections of the form that are relevant to you.

-You will need to provide evidence of the circumstances that are impacting your studies and your Course Leader must sign the form to confirm that your course will be available next academic year.
+You will need to provide evidence of the circumstances that are impacting your studies and your Course Leader must confirm that your course will be available next academic year.
 Your Course Leader will make a decision on whether you should retain marks for your modules completed in your current year of studies.
 Students studying on a Tier 4 VISA must also obtain the signature of a USW International and Immigration Adviser (IISA) to confirm that immigration advice has been sought and given.

 Requests to Interrupt Studies are considered under the University’s Extenuating Circumstances Regulations.
-The Regulations are available here
+The Regulations are available here.

 You will receive notification of the outcome of your request and advice on what to do next via Advice Zone Online.
 This will normally be within 5 working days of the decision being made by the Extenuating Circumstances panel.